 A mention for some science stories I had a hand in recently.

-Managing chronic pain with light has obvious advantages to managing it with drugs, if a workable procedure can be developed; and if we can see why it might work in the first place.
-EMBL Rome have found a way to induce particular nerve cells that normally sit right at the surface of the skin to withdraw further down when illuminated, which could help people for whom every touch is painful.
+Managing chronic pain with light rather than drugs has obvious advantages, if we can see why light might reduce pain in the first place.
+EMBL Rome have found a way to make nerve cells that normally sit right at the surface of the skin to withdraw further down when illuminated, which could help people for whom every touch is painful.

-And: Photoacoustics is a growing field too, and Caltech has used it to show detailed structure of the human breast, a big step towards bringing it into clinics for effective cancer screening.
+And: Photoacoustics is a busy field too, and Caltech has used it to show detailed structure of the human breast, a big step towards bringing it into clinics for effective cancer screening.